-39. If lacking reliable resources RRIs are encouraged to prepare a resource mobilization strategy to facilitate the implementation of their annual workplans.
+37. If lacking reliable resources RRIs are encouraged to prepare a resource mobilization strategy to facilitate the implementation of their annual workplans.
 RRI can request support to the Ramsar Secretary to help their effort to find external financial resources.

-40. [The RRIs, receiving core budget from the Convention on Wetlands, are requested to submit the financial audit reports to the Standing Committee as part of the annual report.”]
+38. The RRIs, receiving core budget from the Convention on Wetlands, are requested to submit the financial reports to the Standing Committee as part of the annual report.

-41. Each COP establishes a core budget line to support new RRIs over the coming triennium.
+39. Each COP establishes a core budget line to support new RRIs over the coming triennium.
 The Standing Committee allocates these funds annually, in response to specific requests, to new RRIs that fulfil the Operational Guidelines.

-42. The RRI is expected to be self-sufficient after a few years have received financial assistance provided from the core budget of the Convention.
+40. The RRI is expected to be self-sufficient after have received financial assistance provided from the core budget of the Convention.

-43. RRIs support the Contracting Parties in the development of project proposals in the framework of the work plan of the RRI to implement the Strategic Plan aiming at obtaining financial support from donors.
+41. RRIs support the Contracting Parties in the development of project proposals in the framework of the work plan of the RRI in line with the Strategic Plan, aiming at obtaining financial support from donors.

 Chapter 8: Reporting and evaluation of the RRIs

-44. RRIs are requested to submit to the Ramsar Secretariat annual reports on progress regarding the workplan implementation and financial status of the past year according to the format adopted by Standing Committee.
-The RRIs that are receiving financial support from the Convention are requested to submit the workplan implementation and costs incurred in the past year, together with estimated costs, potential sources of funding and work plans for the coming year, according to the format adopted by Standing Committee.
+42. RRIs are requested to submit to the Standing Committee through Secretariat annual reports on progress regarding the workplan implementation and financial status of the past year according to the format of the Annex 3.

+43. The RRIs that are receiving financial support from the Convention are requested to submit the workplan implementation and costs incurred in the past year, together with estimated costs, potential sources of funding and work plans for the coming year, according to the format of the Annex 4.
 A summary of Convention and other funding sources is reported.
-Annual reports must reach the Secretariat in time for the preparation of the documents for the annual meeting of Standing Committee.
+Annual reports shall reach the Secretariat 60 days before the Standing Committee for the preparation by the Secretariat of the documents for the annual meeting of Standing Committee.

-45. The draft on the annual report and the work program for the coming year has to be endorsed by all the Administrative Authorities of the Contracting Parties members of the RRI for consultation, in order to be sent to the Secretariat.
+44. The draft on the annual report and the work program for the coming year has to be endorsed by the governing body of the RRI, in order to be sent to the Secretariat.

-47. The annual report format is attached as annex 3 (this Annex will be attached once the Standing Committee approves the reporting template in document Standing Committee SC58-22.2 See https://www.ramsar.org/sites/default/files/documents/library/sc58-22.2_secretariat_report_rris_e.pdf)
+45. The annual report format is attached as Annex 3.

-Appendix 1 to the Operational Guidelines

-Template for proposed new regional initiatives
+Annex 2:Template for proposed new regional initiatives

 Name of RRI